MoldyMacaroniX/dashword.net/_src/posts/free-geometry-dash-demons-10-secret-ways-to-get-free-demons.md

 image: https://i.ytimg.com/vi/V6HiW6t7CA0/maxresdefault.jpg
 imageSource: https://youtu.be/V6HiW6t7CA0
 ---
+With these free demons with secret ways, you can get up to 50 free stars in Geometry Dash!
+These stars go towards your total count to unlock icons, ships, UFOs, and more.

+Geometry Dash demons are the hardest difficulty levels in the game.
+Upon completing one, you get 10 stars, a demon towards your total demon count, and rewards such as icons and colors depending on how many total demons you have.

+However, since these levels are so difficult, they are not easy to beat.
+Fortunately, these 5 demons have secret ways making them essentially free.

+You can use these 5 free demons and their IDs listed in brackets to get 50 free stars.

 # SUPERCHARGE by Elvii (83388701)

 SUPERCHARGE is an easy demon by Elvii.
 Fortunately, using a secret way, you can skip the entire level at just 14%.